dzackgarza/Notes/Class_Notes/2019/Differential Topology/ProblemSets/PSet1.md

 (x, y) \mapsto \sum_{i\in I} f_i(p) G^i(x, y).
 $$

-The claim is that this defines a metric on $
+The claim is that this defines a metric on $M$.

 # Problem 6